In the field of audiology, we are often presented with different quantities expressed in units of 'decibel'.

-dB SPL is the measured pressure relative to 20μPa (micropascals).
-Historically, this 20μPa reference was selected because ir was the quietest sound pressure level that could be detected by a group of normal hearing test subjects.
+This 20-micropascal reference was selected because it was the quietest sound pressure level that a group of normal hearing test subjects could detect.

 All other suffixes used in acoustics to describe loudness are calculated from the SPL value.

 Hearing levels are measured with pure tones at different frequencies and the hearing level of an individual will vary depending on the frequency chosen.

 Normal hearing is defined as 0 dB HL.

 If a person has a hearing loss of 60 dB HL at 1 kHz, then he or she cannot hear a pure tone that is presented below 60 dB HL.

 The notation of nHL is a reference to the frequency-specific threshold of normal hearing subjects.

 We use a correction factor added on top of the SPL value to calculate the nHL value.